cbcrg/tcoffee/docs/tcoffee_installation.rst

 Installation From Source
 ========================

-In order to run, T-Coffee must have a value for the http_proxy and for the e-mail.
+In order to run, T-Coffee you must firstIf you want to run PSICoffee or Expresso using remote BLAST, you must first set a value for the http_proxy and for the e-mail.
 In order to do so, you can perform ANY of the following options:

 ::